Mid Ulster District Council held its district rate rise to 1.49% for the 2019-2020 financial year.

-The increase means a ratepayer in a property with an average capital value will pay 97p more each month to fund local services.
+The increase means a ratepayer in a property with an average capital value will pay approximately 50p more each month to fund local services.

-The Council agreed its new rate at a meeting on 12 February 2018, in what has been described as the 'most challenging budget-setting year to date'.
+The Council agreed its new rate at a meeting on 11 February 2019.

 |Culture & Heritage